metalcycling/openstructure/modules/io/doc/profile.rst

     When set to true, forces the importer to only load atoms named CA. This is most useful in combination with protein-only PDB files to speed up subsequent processing and importing.

+  .. attribute:: read_conect

+    :type: bool

+    Only relevant when reading PDB format.
+When set to true, reads CONECT statements and applies them in the pdb reader.
+This can result in hydrogen bonds salt bridges etc. to be connected.
+Check the PDB format definition for more info.
+Disables connectity generation in case of HETATM in processor except for water.

   .. attribute:: processor